TheophileMot/raytracer/README.md

 # raytracer
-a simple ray tracer with photon mapping
+a ray tracer with photon mapping

+this is an old project and not very user friendly!

 use SPACE to render